UmamiAppearance/NoBroCote/README.md

 ```

 ## Server Port
 By default the server runs on port ``10000``.
 If the port is already in use the port number is raised by one if an open port was found.
 The initial port can be changed, if this is a bad starting point for any reason.
-Simply declare another port in that case, **eg:**
+Simply declare another port in that case.
 ```js
 test.port = 8080;
 ```

 ## Initializing the tests
-After all imports are done and all units are declared all that is left to to is to set at the end of the file the following line:
+After all imports are done and all units are declared, all that is left to do is to set the following line at the end of the file:

 ```js
 test.init();